 While this is how we recognize mastery, it’s by no means an expectation that everyone will start as a junior and end up as a principal.
-Basecamp needs people and perspectives from all levels of skill.
+37signals needs people and perspectives from all levels of skill.
 And for those who do end up progressing all the way through this path, it may well be a journey of many, many years, if not a decade+.

-But these titles make it clear to everyone where someone is in their career progression at Basecamp.
-Note that these titles are about a particular role at Basecamp.
-Someone may well have been a “Senior Designer” somewhere else with a different assessment criteria and a different workflow, and then still start at Basecamp as a “Designer”.
-We recognize mastery and titles at Basecamp for the work done at Basecamp.
+But these titles make it clear to everyone where someone is in their career progression at 37signals.
+Note that these titles are about a particular role at 37signals.
+Someone may well have been a “Senior Designer” somewhere else with a different assessment criteria and a different workflow, and then still start at 37signals as a “Designer”.
+We recognize mastery and titles at 37signals for the work done at 37signals.

 Day to day, though, these titles aren’t really much of a factor.
-But they do give newcomers another way of orienting themselves at the company and it gives everyone a clear way of tracking their personal career progression at Basecamp.
+But they do give newcomers another way of orienting themselves at the company and it gives everyone a clear way of tracking their personal career progression at 37signals.